FAQGURU/FAQGURU/topics/en/javascript.md

 [[↑] Back to top](#JavaScript)
-### Write a recursive function that returns the binary string of a given decimal number (Senior)
+### Write a recursive function that returns the binary string of a given decimal number

 Given 4 as the decimal input, the function should return 100.